Global Privacy Standards

 2.3 Each L&W Entity will take steps to ensure the reliability of those personnel who have access to or responsibility for European Personal Data, including processing European Personal Data in accordance with the firm’s instructions.

-3.3 Where the L&W Entity is established in the EEA or the UK and engages a third party data processor established outside the EEA to process European Personal Data on its behalf, the L&W Entity will either:
+3.3 Where the L&W Entity is established in the EEA and engages a third-party data processor established outside the EEA to process European Personal Data on its behalf, the L&W Entity will either:

 (b) ensure that other suitable protections are in place, in accordance with applicable EU Privacy Laws, to safeguard the European Personal Data.